- Financial retirement is when you generate enough passive income to cover living expenses.

 The foundational principle of FIRE is simple:

 And for some people, obtaining “financial independence” even five to ten years earlier by increasing savings can be impactful to their lives.
-For more insight into how FIRE can work for you, check out Part 2 of this series.
+For more insight into how FIRE can work for you, check out this podcast episode.